ktkiiski/serverless-url-shortener/README.md

 - `service`: A distinct name of your app.
 Recommended to be in lower case and separate words with dashes.
 - `custom.hostedZone`: This must be the apex domain matching the Hosted zone on your AWS Route53.

+You also need to install the node packages to your local development environment:

+    npm install

 ## Deployment

 Deploy the development version: